Corinne Griffith: 1933–1964: Post-film career

 In addition to her real estate ventures, beginning in the 1950s, Griffith became a vocal supporter of repealing the 16th Amendment, which authorized income tax.
 Over the ensuing decade, she gave approximately 500 speeches on the subject.
 Commenting on her dedication to the topic, she stated: "We have no substitute of other taxes because we have no substitute for waste, graft and corruption.
 If the federal government will eliminate only part of its waste, just 40 billions of dollars a year of its waste...
 I can prove to you in dollars and cents that the government does not need the income tax."
-Griffith also spoke in support of women seeking their own financial autonomy: "I got my money without the help of any man.
-Women wise enough to earn their own money will get a broader understanding of life, a new respect from their husbands and a bank account which they can use without resorting to the old tricks that sicken every wife at heart."
+Griffith also spoke in support of women seeking their own financial autonomy.

 Griffith was also an accomplished writer who published eleven books, including two best-sellers, My Life with the Redskins (1947), and the memoir Papa's Delicate Condition (1952), which chronicled her upbringing and family life in Texarkana.
 Her third publication, 1955's Eggs I Have Known, was a recipe book with gossipy anecdotes interspersed.
 In 1958, Griffith divorced Marshall (who she referred to in print as "The Marshall without a plan").
 In 1960, she was honored for her contributions to the motion picture industry with a star on the Hollywood Walk of Fame at 1560 Vine Street.
 She later published her fourth book, Antiques I Have Known, a non-fiction book about her interest in antiques.
 Griffith returned to the screen in 1962 in the low-budget melodrama Paradise Alley, which received scant release and marked her final film role.
 Also in 1962, she published two books: Hollywood Stories, a selection of short fiction, and Taxation Without Representation—or, Your Money Went That-a-Way, which argued against the income tax.
 The following year, her memoir Papa's Delicate Condition was made into a biographical feature film of the same name starring Jackie Gleason.